 Birding Experience (including Stewart Island, Ulva Island, Otago

 Peninsula and the Catlins) raised 800 British Pounds for the Bird Fair's "Airways Programme" for migratory birds was uplifted in August 2012.
 Shiela and Alan Taylor enjoyed their visit and provided some lovely feedback.

 - Mark Cowardine, UK Zoologist visits Stewart Island November 2011

 We were planned to guide Mark Cowardine to Mason Bay to watch kiwi, but sadly our trip was cancelled due to some odd circumstances.
 We understand that Mark Cowardine had a fabulous time in Stewart Island.
 Mark Cowardine and Stephen Fry were involved in filming kakapo on Codfish Island several years ago.

 To ensure that our Visitors are always receiving accurate and

 upto date information about our comprehensive tours and services:

 - We only operate through our own Booking Office in Stewart Island.

-- We do not operator through information centres or the New
+- We choose not to operate through information centres or the I-Site Network.

 - There is no independent Visitor Centre or Information Centre in Stewart Island.